History Holiday Food Holiday Fun Holiday Main Home Page

 2. Plan ahead.
 If fast foods are a part of your menu, buy them just before you leave on your outing.
 Food not refrigerated for more than 2 hours may not be safe to eat.
 If it's above 90 degrees outside, food should not be left out longer than 1 hour.

-3. Wash hands before handling food.
+3. Wash your hands before handling food.

 4. Cook foods thoroughly.
 Follow internal temperature guidelines as you would when roasting or baking indoors.
 If food is to be cooked on a grill, be sure that coals are lightly coated with ash.

 5. Don't cross contaminate.
-Keep raw food and cooked foods separate from each other and never put cooked food back on plate where raw food was kept.
+Keep raw food and cooked foods separate from each other and never put cooked food back on a plate where raw food was kept.

-History Holiday Food Holiday Fun Holiday Main Home Page
+History Holiday Food Holiday Fun Holiday Main

-Copyright 1998-2010
+Copyright 1998-2020

 All Rights Reserved

-Valid HTML 4.01 Strict Valid
+Valid HTML 4.01 Strict Valid CSS!